norbutlepcha25/SWE303/docs/unit1/topic1.md

 A project lifecycle is the series of phases that a project passes through from its initiation to its closure.
 The structure of the lifecycle allows for control over the project and aligns technical work with management decision-making.

-While specific lifecycle models vary (e.g., Predictive/Waterfall, Iterative, Incremental, Agile, Hybrid), they generally map to the following high-level, generic phases, which also correspond to the PMBOK Process Groups[^2].These correspond to the five PMBOK Process Groups: Initiating, Planning, Executing, Monitoring & Controlling, and Closing.
+While specific lifecycle models vary (e.g., Predictive/Waterfall, Iterative, Incremental, Agile, Hybrid), they generally map to the following high-level, generic phases, which also correspond to the PMBOK Process Groups.These correspond to the five PMBOK Process Groups: Initiating, Planning, Executing, Monitoring & Controlling, and Closing.

 <!-- reference linked refence  -->
 <figure markdown="span">